ShizheL/Puzzle-Grid-Game-Shizhe-Liu/README.md

 # Puzzle-Grid-Game
-A really cool game that I programmed.
+A really cool game that I programmed using the pygame module.

 Initially, the game starts with a 3x3 grid (consisting of 9 small squares).